Content Words: Nouns, Verbs, Adjectives and Adverbs

 He's dancing (tango).

-In theory, all intransitive verbs may be used transitively with an optional use of -gi, although it may be a better practice to apply -gi in most cases.
+In theory, all other intransitive verbs may be used transitively with an optional use of -gi, although it may be a better practice to apply -gi in most cases.

 Kam yu fley(gi) hawanavi?